donlyckman/gulp-bootstrap-vue-starter/README.md

 # gulp-bootstrap-starter
-Starter project for using Gulp & Bootstrap
+Starter project for using Gulp, Bootstrap, Vue & Font Awesome

 **Prerequisites**
 Node & Gulp are required